OtherJohnGray/ssh-allow-list/README.md

 The script logs both allowed and rejected commands, so that you can use trial and error to identify what commands third party utilities might be generating on your behalf.

+# Prerequisites

+\*nix type operating system (this was tested on Ubuntu 20.04) with an ssh server and a recent version of [Ruby](https://www.ruby-lang.org/en/).

 # Usage

 1. copy the ssh-allow-list.sh script to somewhere secure on the server that can still be read by unprivileged users, like /usr/local/bin